 Apart from its stunning patterns, granite offers unmatched durability that ensures your countertops will stand the test of time.
 No matter what wear and tear you throw their way, your granite countertops will be able to withstand it and will only crack or chip under extreme pressure.
 However, it’s important to note that granite countertops do require you to seal them regularly to ensure they continue to hold up to grime and dirt.

 If your biggest concern is appearance, marble is sure to please.
-With an array of color variations and patterns to choose from, this luxurious premium surface will take any space from drab to fab in no time.
-Marble countertops are also heat resistant.
+With an array of color variations and patterns to choose from, marble countertops will take any space from drab to fab.
+And marble is also heat resistant.
 This is ideal for your kitchen countertop because it won’t face any damage if exposed to hot pots, pans, or dishes.

 While marble is an extremely durable material that is resistant to scratches, it’s made on a non-porous material that can be considered less-than-ideal for application in the kitchen.
 This means that if wine, juice, oil, or other liquids are spilled on the counters, part of the liquid will be absorbed into countertops which can leave you with a stained surface.
 Because of it, marble is best for a kitchen where spills are less likely to occur.